 Some of our Peppies for Possums project achievements so far include:

 - Implemented the Western Ringtail Possum (WRP) Management Plan for Provence including school and community awareness and habitat enhancement.

 - Developed and implemented a WRP tourism program including WRP posters, brochures and night walk series.

-- Infill planting and concentrated revegetation effort in conjunction with schools at Busselton Shire Reserve 5021.
+- Created habitat through infill planting and concentrated revegetation effort in conjunction with schools at Busselton Shire Reserve 5021.

-- Partnerships – continued building and seeking partnerships to further protect the WRP, particularly through the WRAG group
+- Worked collaboratively to build and create partnerships to further protect the WRPs, particularly through the WRAG group.

-- Supporting WRAG to develop WRP information signs for the community
+- Supported WRAG to develop WRP information signs for the community.

-- Develop curriculum – linked WRP resources for schools
+- Developed curriculum – linked WRP resources for schools.

-- Provide professional learning for teachers on WRP resources
+- Provided professional learning for teachers on WRP resources.

 - Delivered annual WRP citizen science Tally and reported results to the community.